mada-muniraja/appwrite-console/README.md

 ### Setup your system for Tauri

-Please check this URL: <a href="https://tauri.app/start/prerequisites/" target="_blank">https://tauri.app/start/prerequisites/</a>
+Please check this URL: https://tauri.app/start/prerequisites/

 ### Clone the repository